OfficeDev/Project-docs-pr/project/api/CalendarExceptionCollection.md

 #### <a name="GetById_Integer_id_"></a>GetById(Integer id)

-Gets a calendar exception from the collection of exceptions with the specified object identifier.
+Gets a [CalendarException](CalendarException.md) from the collection with the Guid value.

 ##### Syntax